nemfoundation/symbol-testnet-bootstrap/README.md

 ## Environment requirements

-:information_source: Currently the release images target more recent x86 architectures.
-It has been reported that on some older machines provided by hosting providers errors are experienced.
-We will be working to create builds that work on a wider range of older machines and update when available.
-If you run into any related issues feel freel to report in the [slack group (#help)][slack].

 The setup scripts are automated using docker.
 To run a test net node, you will need to have installed the following docker tools:

 * [docker](https://docs.docker.com/install/#server)
 * [docker-compose](https://docs.docker.com/compose/install/#install-compose)

+:information_source: The release images target modern x86 architectures.
+It has been reported that errors are experienced on some older machines provided.
+If you run into any related issues, please report in the [slack group (#help)][slack].

 ## Installation